Michael Williams (Georgia politician)

 Michael Williams is an American politician and businessman.
 He served as a Republican member of the Georgia State Senate from Senate District 27, covering the majority of Forsyth County.
 He was also a candidate for Governor of Georgia, but was defeated in the 2018 primary.

 First elected to the Georgia State Senate in 2014, Williams defeated longtime Republican incumbent State Senator Jack Murphy in a runoff election.
 Williams won the race with 66% of the vote to Murphy's 34%.
 Williams largely self-funded his campaign, contributing over $300,000 of his own money toward the race.

 Williams did not seek re-election in 2018 for his Senate seat, in a bid to run for Governor of Georgia.
 Williams came in last place in the May 22, 2018 primary, with just 4.8% of the vote.

 State senate

 Williams was the secretary of the Banking and Financial Institutions Committee.
 He was chair of the Appropriations Sub-Committee on Fiscal Management and General Government.
 He also served as a member of the Appropriations, Ethics, Finance and Public Safety Committees.

 Williams was one of the first Georgia elected officials to endorse Donald Trump for president.
 His political consultant, Seth Weathers, also had close ties to the Trump campaign.
 Weathers briefly served as the Trump campaign's state director in Georgia.
-Williams is a Latter-day Saint (or Mormon) and used this fact to campaign for Trump in Utah.
+Williams is a Latter-day Saint and used this fact to campaign for Trump in Utah.